-CM is grateful for funding from FONDECYT (project 1161150), CONICYT-PCHA/Doctorado Nacional/2018-21180309 and the hospitality of the University of Illinois at Chicago.
-JU is grateful to New College, Oxford and the Simons Center for Geometry and Physics (Program: Geometry and Physics of Hitchin Systems) for their hospitality and support.
+CM is funded by FONDECYT (project 1161150), CONICYT-PCHA/Doctorado Nacional/2018-21180309 and thanks the University of Illinois at Chicago for hospitality.
+JU is grateful to New College, Oxford and the Simons Center for Geometry and Physics (Program: Geometry \& Physics of Hitchin Systems) for hospitality and support.